atsign-foundation/atsign.dev/content/en/docs/Get-Started/The-Virtual-Environment.md

   This page displays the proper steps in which developers can follow to successfully create and run their own virtual enviornment to utilize the @platform on their own machine.
 ---

+First, why is there a virtual environment to set up and what does it do?
+Jumping directly into the deep-end and creating projects on top of the @platform can be overwhelming for some.
+To combat this overwhelming feeling, we've created a simple way to have you, the developer, run the @protocol from your very own machine!

+This will allow you to run both a root server and secondary servers of testable @signs.
+As a way to ease you into developing on the @platform, we have created demo applications that go over specific verbs/methods that exist.

 ## Setup Virtual Environment

 <!-- Cards for different OS-->